By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on warehouse accident claims.

 There are many different types of injuries that could be sustained in a warehouse.
-Some may be fairly minor, whereas others can be serious and result in life changing consequences.
-Some of the most common injuries resultant from an accident in a warehouse are:
+Some may be fairly minor, whereas others can be serious and result in life-changing consequences.
+Some of the most common injuries resulting from an accident in a warehouse are:

 - Neck and back Injuries – These are often due to improper lifting and handling techniques being used.

 - Shoulder and arms injuries – Normally resultant from attempting to lift a load that is too heavy.

 - Foot and/or toe injuries – From dropping a heavy load onto the foot or toes.